chengxiaohu924/Vue_project/Vue_project/README.md

-nobody distory me expect myself
+nobody can distory me expect myself loney is not a feeling but a thinking